- The Product-Led Geek

 Example:

-Because only 1.8% of visitors to the homepage click on the CTA to sign up, and a competing CTA to view a demo is clicked by 16.4% of users, and recent user research suggests the signup CTA is not noticed,
+Because 98.2% of visitors to the homepage do not click on the CTA to sign up, and a competing CTA to book a demo is clicked by 16.4% of users, and recent observational studies suggest the signup CTA is rarely noticed,

 We believe that changing the location of the signup CTA to make it more prominently visible,

-Will result in more visitors seeing and interacting with the CTA.
+Will result in more visitors seeing and interacting with the CTA, increasing signup conversion rate from 1.8% to 10%.

 3. Evidence